cornell-brg/engrg1050-mini-lab/docs/index.md

 for choosing which Photon board you want to program).
 Before continuing you need to select the correct Photon board.
-Click on the devices button, and click on the star next to `photon.group.0X.A` if you are an IoT input sub-group and the start next `photon.group.0X.B` if you are an IoT output sub-group.
+Click on the devices button, and click on the star next to `photon.group.0X.A` if you are an IoT input sub-group and the star next to `photon.group.0X.B` if you are an IoT output sub-group.
 Then click on the code button to go to the code view.

 Here is the code we will be using for the first part: